celo-org/docs/blog/02-01-2023-LIQUIDITY FARMING/creating-smart-contracts-for-liquidity-farming.md

 \```

-- As discussed in the previous section, a smart contract can be as simple as moving funds from one wallet to another or even more complex or advanced.
+- As discussed in the previous sections, a smart contract can be as simple as moving funds from one wallet to another or even more complex or advanced.

 - CONCLUSION.